NiklausHofer/suniversal/README.md

 - The Compose key should by default invoke context menus, and the LED will not light up.
 If you're assigning this key on the host to invoke actual compose mode, have a look at the `COMPOSE_MODE` setting to get the LED working.

 - Boot protocol is supported, so you can use the keyboard when in BIOS or boot loader.
-Depending on the the particular host machine and its BIOS however, that may not fully work as expected.
-On one laptop for example, using the keyboard in *Grub* was very sluggish.
-Other than that, I haven't had any problems, but I only have a limited number of machines to test with.
-If you experience any trouble, plugging the keyboard in a different USB port may actually help.
+Depending on the particular host machine and its BIOS however, that may not fully work as expected.
+For example, on one laptop I'm using, the keyboard was very sluggish in *Grub*.
+What helped here was adding `GRUB_TERMINAL_INPUT="usb_keyboard at_keyboard console"` in `/etc/default/grub`, followed by `sudo update-grub`.
+A word of caution, though: When you mess around with the *Grub* config, have something like [Super Grub2 Disk](https://www.supergrubdisk.org/super-grub2-disk/) handy in case you break it and can't boot into your system any longer.
+I've been there... ;-)

 ## Development